 If your spouse, civil partner or another family member has little or no income, it can be beneficial for your company to employ them as a way of extracting profits.
 They could receive a salary of between £7,500 and £9,500 a year at little or no tax cost, with your company benefiting from tax relief (at the rate of 19%) on the amounts paid.
 A salary between £5,876 and £8,164 would mean they would retain their entitlement to social security benefits without any NICs cost.
-If you pay more than this, the annual £3,000 employment allowance could help small companies because the first £3,000 of employer's NIC won't be payable.
+If you pay more than

+If your spouse, civil partner or another family member has little or no income, it can be beneficial for your company to employ them as a way of extracting profits. this, the annual £3,000 employment allowance could help small companies because the first £3,000 of employer's NIC won't be payable.

-However, you must be able to justify the cost of the salary on commercial grounds by the work that your husband/wife, civil partner of family member carries out; otherwise it will not be deductible in calculating your company's taxable profits.
+However, you must be able to justify the cost or the salary on commercial grounds by the work that your spouse, civil partner or family member carries out; otherwise it will not be deductible in calculating your company's taxable profits.